apramodk/PepperDocker/Readme.md

     ```
     chmod +x run.sh
     ```
+2. Run the following command to start the Docker container:
+    ```
+    ./run.sh
+    ```

-2. Once you are inside the Docker container, navigate to the workspace directory using the following command:
+3. Once you are inside the Docker container, navigate to the workspace directory using the following command:
     ```
     cd workspace
     ```